janhavishankar/jst/_pages/cv.md

 Discussant and Referee Activities
 ======
+- Discussant for "Adding Bitcoin to a Portfolio: A Cautionary Tale" by Joan Nix, & Bruce McNevin at the NYSEA 2022 Conference, Oct 2022 <br>
 - Discussant for "Can fake news impact the stock market?
 Evidence from politicians' statements" by Rodrigo de Oliveria Leite, Matheus Moura, & Patrick Behr at the FRL 2022 CEMLA Conference on New Advances in International Finance, Apr 2022 <br>

 Referee services: Finance Research Letters